wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 Video classes:

-   * <a target="_blank" href="https://portal.cloudskills.io/products/microsoft-azure-devops-engineer-certification-az-400">By Mike Pfiffer at Cloudskills.io</a> has a "Path of least resistance" to earn your certificate: Whizlabs
+   * <a target="_blank" href="https://portal.cloudskills.io/products/microsoft-azure-devops-engineer-certification-az-400">By Mike Pfiffer at Cloudskills.io</a> has a "Path of least resistance" to earn your certificate: Whizlabs - shut down after collecting $1,000 per student for "lifetime" access.

    * <a target="_blank" href="https://www.udemy.com/course/azure100/learn/lecture/22182186#overview">Udemy video class</a> presents a more logical flow, not in the confusing exam objectives.